OISF/suricata/doc/userguide/rules/flow-keywords.rst

         content:"login failed"; flowint:loginfail, isset; flowint:loginfail, >, 5;)

-Now we'll generate an alert if we cross five login fails in the same stream.
+An alert will be generated when the login fail count exceeds five in the same stream.

-But let's also say we also need alert if there are two successful logins and a failed login after that.
+To alert on a failed login after two successful logins, use the following rules:

 ::

   alert tcp any any -> any any (msg:"Counting Good Logins";             \
         content:"login successful"; flowint:loginsuccess, +, 1; noalert;)

-Here we're counting good logins, so now we'll count good logins relevant to fails:
+The following rule counts successful logins to correlate with failures:

 ::